alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 {: .centered }

 Another day, somebody came to me with a very, very strange bug.
-Their model was working fine at training time, slowly increasing in accuracy.
-When evaluated on a batch of data, the accuracy was still good.
-But when evaluated on a single example, it failed completely.

-This sounded suspiciously like a batch norm issue, but I had no idea how it could have happened.
-After several hours of digging in the code, we found it was indeed a batch norm issue.
+During training, the classification accuracy was fine.
+During evaluation, the accuracy on the validation set was fine.
+But at inference time, the model failed completely.

+Hmmmmm.
+Well, that certainly smelled like a batch norm issue.
+About an hour later, we finally tracked down the code that used batch norm incorrectly.

 \*\*\*
 {: .centered }

-That same day (and I mean literally that same day), I was discussing the recent issues I was having with my own project.
-I had branched from a working model to implement a domain adaptation technique, and was running regression tests to verify I didn't make a bug in the port.
-I used exactly the same data, with exactly the same loss, and exactly the same hyperparameters, *so why was my code 5% worse in performance?*
+That same day (and I mean literally that same day), I was discussing recent issues I was having with my own project.
+I had two equivalent implementations of a neural net.
+I was using exactly the same data, with exactly the same loss, and exactly the same hyperparameters, and exactly the same optimizer, same number of GPUs, *so why was my code 5% worse?*

-It is very lucky I was dealing with batch norm issues earlier that day, because if I hadn't, it would have taken me much longer to figure out it was Yet Another Batch Norm Issue.
+Guess what?
+It was batch norm!
+Good thing the bug from the last story was still in my head, becuase who knows how long it would have taken me otherwise?

 Batch Norm: The Cause of, And Solution To, All of Life's Problems